About Special Interest Group 5, Craniofacial and Velopharyngeal Disorders

 - Instrumentation and technology; computer applications

-- Identifying high priority clinical and research needs
+- Identification of high priority clinical and research needs

 - Effective dissemination of information